Upper Aerodigestive Tract Problems including Dysphagia, Dysphonia and Globus Referral Access Criteria

 • In the setting of e.g. infection, neoplasia, trauma, foreign body, post-surgery

-• Many patients will self-present via ambulance.
+• Many patients will self-present of via ambulance.
 If referring from primary care please contact the site-specific on-call ENT Registrar

-Immediately contact on-call registrar or service to arrange an immediate ENT assessment (seen within 7 days) for:
+Orange exclamation mark in triangle: orange alertImmediately contact on-call registrar or service to arrange immediate ENT assessment (seen within 7 days):

 • Nil

-To contact relevant service, please see HealthPathways: Acute ENT Assessment
+To contact the relevant service, see Clinician Assist WA: Acute ENT assessment (external site)

 • Unexplained persistent throat pain (>4-6 weeks)

-• Unexplained persistent unilateral otalgia
+• unexplained persistent unilateral otalgia

-• Unexplained weight loss
+• unexplained weight loss

-• History of smoking
+• history of smoking

-• Excessive alcohol intake
+• excessive alcohol intake

-• Immunocompromise
+• immunocompromise

-• History of head and neck oncologic treatment
+• history of head and neck oncologic treatment

 • Neurological history (e.g. CVA, progressive degenerative disease)